Artur92K/Artur92K.github.io/_tabs/About Me.md

 # the default layout is 'page'
 icon: fas fa-info-circle
 order: 1
+layout: default
+title: About Me
 ---

-Welcome to my blog!
+#### Welcome! <br><br>
 My name is Artur, a seasoned software engineer and technical team leader with over 10 years of experience in the IT industry.
 I specialize in Java and Kotlin programming, microservices architecture, and modern software development practices.
 Currently, I work at Warner Bros.
-Discovery (HBO Max), focusing on scalable systems using technologies such as Spring Boot, Kafka, gRPC, Kubernetes, and cloud platforms like AWS.
+Discovery (HBO Max), focusing on scalable systems using technologies such as Spring Boot, Kafka, gRPC, Kubernetes, and AWS.

 I hold a Master of Science degree in Electronics and Telecommunications from the Military University of Technology in Warsaw.
 Over the years, I have gained deep expertise in building and leading software teams, designing system architectures with a focus on scalability, performance, and security in real-world projects.

-Throughout my career, I have participated in several notable technology conferences, including 4developers.net and various AWS Summit events, sharing knowledge and staying engaged with the latest trends in software engineering.
+Throughout my career, I have participated in several notable technology conferences, including 4developers.net and various AWS Summit events,
+where I shared knowledge and stayed engaged with the latest trends in software engineering.

-I am also available for mentoring with over 3 years of experience helping others grow their professional skills in software development and leadership.
+I am also available for mentoring, with over 3 years of experience helping others grow their professional skills in software development and leadership.

 ### More About Me

 Outside of work, I am passionate about martial arts, holding a brown belt in Brazilian Jiu-Jitsu.
 I am an enthusiast of biohacking and maximizing human potential.
+Additionally, I actively enhance my financial knowledge through smart asset management and continuous learning.
 These interests help me maintain balance and continuously improve both personally and professionally.

 ---